CodeSeven/KoLite/README.md

 5. Explicitly do not execute commands when canExecute returns falsy.
 This is needed for DOM elements like the <a> which cannot be disabled.

+6. Renamed file knockout.asyncCommand.js to knockout.command.js as it now contains both async and sync commands.

 ##NuGet
 Also available on NuGet at https://nuget.org/packages/KoLite